tomstdenis/swboot/README.md

 # Troubleshooting the bootloader

+- Usual suspects, ensure the wiring is correct, that you have a pullup, etc (it will fail without the pullup)

 - Ensure you have the configuration changes required (reload the IDE after changing these)
 - Ensure you burn the extended fuse correctly
 - Ensure that the PULSE timing is the same on the adapter and boot (as programmed on the devices)